-You can still remove the guarantee if you owe more than 80% of the property value, however you may have to pay LMI to achieve this.
+You can still remove the guarantee if you owe more than 80% of the property value but you may be charged LMI.

-This fee can be quite significant, costing more than $10,000.
+This fee can be quite significant, easily costing more than $10,000.

 How much is the guarantee limited to?